A MINI-MUSEUM (Next to the Info Booth)

-Visit the Eastside Heritage Center's Mini Museum and use a traditional canning machine to seal a can of your personal memories and "artifacts" for years to come.
+HANDS-ON HISTORY Grind corn the way early Eastsiders did and try your hand at pumping water.
+Create a personal time capsule by using a traditional canning machine to seal a can of your memories and "artifacts" for years to come.
 Bring items from home or find something special at the Festival.
 There will also be "my favorite things" forms available for you to fill out and include in your time capsule.
+Children can also have a dairy farm experience, trying their hand at milking a cow.

 HISTORIC AGRICULTURAL EXHIBIT & DEMONSTRATIONS

 Ever wonder what kind of equipment was used on Eastside farms and in Eastside households in the 1920s and 1930s?
 Now is your chance to find out!
-See first-hand the art of spinning wool as was done by the Eastside’s early settlers, demonstrated by members of the Northwest Regional Spinners Association.
-Other artifact demonstrations by Eastside Heritage Center will include a Cider Press, Grinding Stone, a Washing Machine, and a Clothes Ringer.
+Artifact demonstrations will include a Splitting Wood with Fro and Mallet, a Grinding Stone, a Washing Machine and a Ringer.

 • Carnival Games and Prizes!

-• Castle and Carousel Bouncers Games and Bouncers provided by Fun Rent
+• Inflatable Bouncers Games and Bouncers provided by Fun Rent

 • Children’s Entertainment: clowns, music, balloons and more!